sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The benefits to frequent small deployments, using automated methods, are expected to reduce risk[^9], reduce technical debt, increase client satisfaction, and increase overall confidence in the department and its staff.
 This is now possible with the adoption of Cloud technologies and DevOps practices.

+Moving to Digital increases focus on Data as being the asset the organization cares about.
+It is with Data that the organization will gain insights and inform its service improvement decisions[^10].
+The ability to rapidly make software changes will require treating Data as a separate construct, not dependent on the software but rather being interfaced with it.
+See Appendix D (Definitions) for the relationships between IT Solution, Application, Software, and Data.

-In short, this strategy seeks to change organizational conditions so that ESDC can successfully achieve its digital transformation[^10].
+In short, this strategy seeks to change organizational conditions so that ESDC can successfully achieve its digital transformation[^11].

 This strategy will capitalize on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx), the PwC Independent Study, its Cloud Operations framework, and Technical Debt remediation programme) by adding attention to them and complementing them with new activities.